-- (1) The SESC formulates the Inspection Implementation Program in accordance with the Inspection Implementation policy in line with the above Securities Inspection Policy.
-It should be noted that exceptional action may be taken in response to any changes in market conditions and/or factors related to specific BOs. - (2) In conducting inspections, the SESC and all the Securities and Exchange Surveillance Departments of Local Finance Bureaus in the Ministry of Finance ("the SESDs") will conduct efficient and effective inspections together, concerning how to actively use joint inspections and inspections exchange.
-The SESC will also work together with the SESDs, and support them by sharing inspection techniques and information, and the processing of inspection results.
+- (1) The SESC formulates the Inspection Implementation Program in accordance with the Inspection Implementation policy in line with the Securities Inspection Policy above.
+It should be noted that exceptional action may be taken in response to any changes in market conditions and/or factors related to specific BOs. - (2) In conducting inspections, the SESC and all the Securities and Exchange Surveillance Departments of Local Finance Bureaus in the Ministry of Finance will conduct efficient and effective inspections together, concerning how to actively use joint inspections and inspectors exchange.
+The SESC will also work together with such departments, and support them by sharing inspection techniques and information, and processing inspection results.